Jpspicks/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github.md

 ## Next steps

 * Continue to learn about advanced formatting features.
 For example, see {% ifversion fpt or ghec %}"[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams)" and {% endif %}"[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)."
 * Use your new skills as you communicate across GitHub, in issues, pull requests, and discussions.
-For more information, see "[AUTOTITLE](/get-started/using-github/communicating-on-github)."
+For more information, see "[AUTOTITLE](/get-started/using-github/communicating-on-github)."`main`
+**Create a new branch for this commit and start a pull request**.